 - Maintain press supplies inventory by checking stock to determine inventory level.

 - Maintain production and quality by inspecting random production samples.

 - Minimize downtime by troubleshooting stoppages and breakdown.

 - Change over jobs by removing ink and paper, cleaning parts and components.

 - Complete press operations by preventive maintenance requirements.

 Common Career Paths for Printing Machine Operator

-Though not the most common occurrence, Printing Machine Operators sometimes become Manufacturing Production Supervisors, where the average income is $51K per year.
+While not commonly seen, Printing Machine Operators who transition into a Manufacturing Production Supervisor position may see a rise in pay.
+The median salary for Manufacturing Production Supervisors is $51K per year.
 The most common next step for a Printing Machine Operator is to become a Print Press Operator or a Print Production Manager.
 The former position pays an additional $7K per year on average, and the latter position pays $19K more per year.